 Frequently Asked Questions:When is the next episode of The Airshow?

 We release one episode per year.
-Each episode will be released in December and will focus primarily on the events of the recent airshow season.
+Each episode will be released in the first half of December and will focus primarily on the events of the recent airshow season.
 We are unfortunately unable to commit sufficient time and resources to producing more episodes than this.

 Why won't episode 1 play in the USA?